rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Special Treatment for Security Issues

 WARNING: Please do not report security vulnerabilities with public GitHub issue reports.
+Ruby on Rails takes web security very seriously.
 The [Rails security policy page](http://rubyonrails.org/security) details the procedure to follow for security issues.

 ### What about Feature Requests?